toughpixels/toughpixels.github.io/content/tips/making-a-homepage-with-hugo/index.md

 ---
 title: "Making a Custom Hugo Homepage"
 date: 2020-09-08T21:42:52-05:00
-tags: hugo, beginner, markdown, html
+tags:
+- hugo
+- beginner
+- markdown
+- html
 categories: tech
 description: "This article walks you through all the steps needed to build a custom homepage in Hugo"
 ---

 ## Taking Inventory